lewisrodgers/gcp-exam-resources/README.md

 * [Cloud Architect Practice Exam](https://cloud.google.com/certification/practice-exam/cloud-architect)
 * [Qwiklabs GCP Quest](https://google.qwiklabs.com/catalog?locale=en)

-If you interested in a particular topic, a good place to start is the [Tutorials and Solutions](https://cloud.google.com/docs/tutorials) section of `cloud.google.com`.
+If you're interested in a particular topic, a good place to start is the [Tutorials and Solutions](https://cloud.google.com/docs/tutorials) section of `cloud.google.com`.
 Search by keyword or browse around.
-Otherwise, I've currated some of the articles I think would be helpful and added them to the lists below.
+Otherwise, I've curated some of the articles I think would be helpful and added them to the lists below.

 ## General